Warren Direct Descendant of Militia 'Indian Fighter' Who Fought Seminoles

 Evidence supporting Jonathan Crawford’s service under Lauderdale in Florida was brought by his widow, Neoma O.C.
 Sarah Smith Crawford, also known as Neona Crawford, to the Bledsoe County Commission of Bledsoe County, Tennessee in 1850 and 1851, when she applied for a pension from the U.S. government for her husband’s service during the 1837-1838 Second Seminole War.

 Thursday is debate night in Houston, and Warren is one of the ten candidates seeking the 2020 Democrat presidential nomination who will be on stage.
-The debate is hosted by ABC and Univision, and will be moderated by ABC’s George Stephanopoulos, David Muir, Linsey Davis, and Univision’s Jorge Ramos.
+The debate is hosted by ABC and Univision and will be moderated by ABC’s George Stephanopoulos, David Muir, Linsey Davis, and Univision’s Jorge Ramos.

 In the first two debates among candidates vying for the 2020 Democrat presidential nomination, hosted by CNN and MSNBC, Warren faced no questions about her false claims of Native American ancestry.

 Neoma O.C.
-Sarah Smith Crawford is Sen. Warren’s great-great-great grandmother.
-She and Jonathan Crawford were parents of Sen. Warren’s great-great grandfather Preston H.Crawford.
+Sarah Smith Crawford is Sen. Warren’s great-great-great-grandmother.
+She and Jonathan Crawford were parents of Sen. Warren’s great-great-grandfather Preston H.Crawford.

 In that time period, widows of soldiers who served the United States in the Tennessee Militia began their request for pensions at the county level.
 William Brown, the chairman of the Bledsoe County Court in 1851, offered these observations about Neoma O.C.
 Sarah Smith Crawford’s request for a pension when it was brought to his attention.